TechArtists/ios-flags/README.md

 - `currently active provider values` means the values the backend would return right now, before doing a new fetch
 - `publish` means decoding those raw backend values and sending the typed results into each flag's `publisher`, so app code and subscribers see the update

+These startup policies do not map directly to Firebase's `fetch()` and `activate()` methods.
+In this package, the startup policy only answers two questions:

+1. Should `TAFlags` first read and publish the provider's current active values?
+2. Should `TAFlags` then run a refresh via `fetchAndActivate()`?

+For the Firebase adaptor, the refresh step uses `fetchAndActivate()`.
+It does not use plain `fetch()` during startup.

 Available startup policies:

 - `.publishCurrentThenFetch`: publish currently active provider values, then fetch fresh ones